 3. The complainant is awarded 500 guilders as costs.

-"the duty allowance is a temporary one. the staff member who receives it knows that he will continue to do so only as long as he is performing duties pertaining to a higher grade. if [...] he is assigned the duties of a higher grade because of promotion, there are no grounds for payment of the duty allowance".
+"The duty allowance is a temporary one.
+The staff member who receives it knows that he will continue to do so only as long as he is performing duties pertaining to a higher grade.
+If [...] he is assigned the duties of a higher grade because of promotion, there are no grounds for payment of the duty allowance".

 promotion; special post allowance; consequence

-"the complainant has been receiving since the date of his promotion lower remuneration than before. this anomaly is unacceptable. it is quite unfair to reduce remuneration when responsibility is increased."
+"The complainant has been receiving since the date of his promotion lower remuneration than before.
+This anomaly is unacceptable.
+It is quite unfair to reduce remuneration when responsibility is increased."

-complaint allowed; decision quashed; case sent back to organisation; promotion; salary; consequence; reduction
+complaint allowed; decision quashed; case sent back to organisation; promotion; salary; consequence; reduction of salary

-"[benefits and allowances] appear to fall into two groups: a) benefits and allowances which are permanent or at least payable over a fairly lengthy period, such as the residence allowance, allowance for dependants, education benefit, expatriation allowance and language allowance; b) temporary benefits and allowances, payable for a limited period, such as the installation benefit, overtime pay [...] and pay for shift work".
+"[Benefits and allowances] appear to fall into two groups: a) benefits and allowances which are permanent or at least payable over a fairly lengthy period, such as the residence allowance, allowance for dependants, education benefit, expatriation allowance and language allowance; b) temporary benefits and allowances, payable for a limited period, such as the installation benefit, overtime pay [...] and pay for shift work".

 period; allowance; difference